thomas-crane/nrelay/docs/the-standard-library.md

 # The Standard Library
 nrelay has a "standard library" which consists of libraries that are not designed to be run on their own but instead used in other plugins to make development easier.
-These libraries have well defined behaviour and it is recommended to use them wherever possible, instead of implementing your own version.
+These libraries have well defined behaviour and it is recommended to use them wherever possible instead of implementing your own version.

 ## Contents
 + [Using the standard libraries](#using-the-standard-libraries)